 Applying to study medicine can be daunting, especially without any experience of university in the family to draw upon.
-Medical Aspirations supports forty year 12 students on their path to studying medicine through participating in free activities.
+Medical Aspirations supports forty Year 12 students on their path to studying medicine through participation in a range of free activities.

-We're super proud to have received a commendation at the Neon awards in 2019 for the Medical Aspirations programme.
+We're proud to have received a commendation at the Neon awards in 2019 for the Medical Aspirations programme.
 Read on to find out what students who take part get up to.

 What is Medical Aspirations?

 Three events* including an introductory day on 17 February, followed by a ‘skills and communications’ day on 7 April and a two-hour online reflective event on 15 May 2021

 Ongoing support* with applying to study medicine including; a three day GP work experience placement in summer, a dedicated current UEA medical student e-mentor, sessions on the UCAT admissions test, mock interviews and writing a personal statement

 A guaranteed interview to study medicine at UEA if students attend all 3 dates

 The chance to receive a scholarship to study Medicine at UEA